rooseveltframework/semantic-forms/README.md

 Include the `semanticForms.css` and `semanticForms.js` files from this repo into your project.

+If you want to set your own images for the clear fields and dropdown arrows, then include the `semanticFormsNoImages.css` and `semanticForms.js` files from this repo into your project instead, as they do not have any preset images embedded in the CSS and will result in a smaller dependency size.

 Apply the `semanticForms` class to your `<form>` elements:

 ```html